beauty from disorder

-Elsewhere on this site, I have explored the way in which the universal human passion for imposing order among things engenders a distinct class of visual Beauty from Order.
+In ideas - the site's introductory note - I have explored the way in which the universal human passion for imposing order among things engenders a distinct class of visual beauty from order.
 But there is, of course, vastly more to beauty than simply looking orderly or pleasingly well-wrought, or than celebrating order-making activities.
-Often the emotional impact of disorder packs a powerful aesthetic punch, and the galleries in Beauty from Disorder examine this effect from several angles.
+Often the emotional impact of disorder packs just as much aesthetic punch, and the galleries in beauty from disorder examine this effect from several angles.

 Knowing that mankind reacts strongly to scenes where proper order is badly missing, and that our alarm at the sight of disorder contains an aesthetic dimension, I have consciously sought out beauty in dissonant contexts of chaos, disarray, decline, or frightening spiritual darkness.
 These are venues where the paradoxical appearance of beauty might prove striking and might operate emotionally as a balm to the act of looking at painful things.